cp2mkc0c023760he/2024-Final-Project/README.md

 ### M1.
 Custom dataset

-Creating a custom dataset tailored to the particular requirements from our project, including collecting public data and preprocessing historical price data for EUR pairs in ticks each 10 mins
+Creating a custom dataset tailored to the particular requirements from our project, including collecting public data and preprocessing historical price data for EUR pairs in ticks each 10 mins.

 ### M2.
 Selection of symbols to predict (EUR pairs)